NatRetsel/cpp_a_beginners_guide/Module 9 A Closer Look at Classes/readme.md

 7. Show the general form used for overloading a binary member operator function.
    - In the protoype: `return_type operator (*) (parameter list);`.
 In the definition: `return_type classname::operator (*) (parameter list){}`.

-8. To allow operationss involving a class type and a built-in type, what must you do?
+8. To allow operations involving a class type and a built-in type, what must you do?
    - Two friend operator functions, one with class type as the first parameter, and one with the built-in type as the first parameter and one with the class type as the first parameter.

 9. Can the ? be overloaded?
 Can you change the precedence of an operator?